-Members shall be automatically eliminated from the U.S.S. upon obtaining three unexcused absences in any semester upon the discretion of the Executive Branch.
+All absences will count towards one excused or unexcused absence.

 An absence from meetings shall be defined as not being present at the initial roll call or any roll call thereafter.
-If a member of the U.S.S. is absent at the initial roll call, and does not attend the rest of the meeting; the maximum number of absences that member may obtain is one for that meeting.
+If a member of the U.S.S. is absent at the initial roll call, and does not attend the rest of the meeting, the maximum number of absences that member may obtain is one for that meeting.

-Upon receiving three excused absences, all other “excused” absences will count towards the two unexcused absences allowed.
+Upon obtaining three excused absences, all other “excused” absences will count towards the two unexcused absences allowed.

 Any absence which occurs because of U.S.S. business, and can so document the necessity of the business, will be excused without penalty.

-All absences will count towards one excused or unexcused absence.
+Members shall be dismissed from the U.S.S. upon obtaining three unexcused absences in any semester upon the discretion of the Executive Branch.

 Part A. Excused Absences